 Conversion.
-[Class B ordinary shares may be converted into the same number of Class A ordinary shares by the holders thereof at any time, while Class A ordinary shares cannot be converted into Class B ordinary shares under any circumstances.
-Upon any sale, transfer, assignment or disposition of Class B ordinary shares by a holder thereof to any person other than holders of Class B ordinary shares or their affiliates, or upon a change of ultimate beneficial ownership of any Class B ordinary share to any person who is not an affiliate of the holder thereof, such Class B ordinary shares shall be automatically and immediately converted into the same number of Class A ordinary shares.]
+Class B ordinary shares may be converted into the same number of Class A ordinary shares by the holders thereof at any time, while Class A ordinary shares cannot be converted into Class B ordinary shares under any circumstances.
+Upon any sale, transfer, assignment or disposition of Class B ordinary shares by a holder thereof to any person who is not a Founder (as defined in our post-offering memorandum and articles of association), an affiliate of a Founder, or a Founder Affiliate (as defined in our post-offering memorandum and articles of association), or upon a change of control of the ultimate beneficial ownership of any Class B ordinary share to any person who is not a Founder, an affiliate of a Founder, or a Founder Affiliate, such Class B ordinary shares shall be automatically and immediately converted into the same number of Class A ordinary shares.